-Performance art is art for which the artist uses their own body as the medium and performs an action or series of actions which become the artwork
+Performance art is where an action or series of actions becomes the artwork

 - Performance artists in focus

 Performance art is sometimes carefully planned and scripted but can also be spontaneous and random.
 Although it often takes place in front of an audience and may involve audience participation – or the orchestration of other participants by the artist – it can also be an action performed privately by the artist.

 Explore the relationship between photography and performance in Performing for the Camera at Tate Modern.
 In the short film below, curator Simon Baker talks about key works from the show which includes the documentation of art happenings of the 1960s and today’s trend for selfies.

 At the heart of performance art is a strong social critique.
 It asks important questions about how we perceive the world around us and our place within it.